joel-beck/dotfiles/README.md

     zsh 07_perl.zsh
     ```

+    It might be necessary to manually specify the desired Perl version in the `latexindent.pl` script such that latexindent find all perl modules for the new version and does not use the system perl version:

+    i) Open the `latexindent.pl` script in VSCode:

+    ```bash
+    code /usr/local/texlive/2023/texmf-dist/scripts/latexindent/latexindent.pl
+    ```

+    ii) Assuming the Perl version `5.38.0`, replace the first line

+    ```perl
+    #!/usr/bin/env perl
+    ```

+    with

+    ```perl
+    #!/Users/joel/perl5/perlbrew/perls/perl-5.38.0/bin/perl
+    ```

+    Then save the file with sudo permissions.

 13. Install the [remaining MacOS Apps](#apps-to-install-manually) that are not available via Homebrew manually.

 14. Copy important files from hard drive backup to the new machine.